-The Knights in White Lycra was formed in 2012 by a few plump British men needing to get fit and wanting to give back.
-The hit 60's hit song ''Nights in White Satin'' gave a name to a bicycle ride they never thought they would repeat.
-In 2013, ten men cycled 330kms to Minamisoma to raise ¥2.7 million for the Save Minamisoma Project, helping those in temporary accommodation after the 3/11 tragedy.
+The Knights in White Lycra was formed in 2012 by a few British men needing to get fit and wanting to give back.
+The 60's hit ''Nights in White Satin'' sang at a karaoke session, gave a name to a bicycle ride they never thought they would repeat.
+In 2013, 10 riders cycled 330kms to Minamisoma in Tohoku, one of the devastated coastal towns, to raise ¥2.7 million for the Save Minamisoma Project, helping those in temporary accommodation after the tragedy.

-Inspired by their experience, 20 cyclists rode 500kms from Tokyo to Minamisanriku to raise ¥5.5 million for OGA for Aid to build a vegetable processing unit in Tohoku.
-26 cyclists completed the journey in 2015 for ''Place to Grow'', raising ¥7.4 million to facilitate agricultural education for local children.
+Inspired by their experience, 20 cyclists rode 500kms in 2014 from Tokyo to another devastated coastal town, Minamisanriku, to raise ¥5.5 million for OGA for Aid to build a vegetable processing unit.
+The 2015 peloton grew to 26 cyclists which completed the same journey for ''Place to Grow'', raising ¥7.4 million to facilitate agricultural education for local children.

-In 2016, KIWL partnered with Mirai no Mori.
-42 cyclists rode from Tokyo to an Iwate care home.
+In 2016, KIWL partnered with Mirai no Mori NPO as 42 cyclists rode from Tokyo to an Iwate care home.
 KIWL raised ¥10 million, and the same ride in 2017 raised ¥14.4 million.
 The 37 cyclists of the 2018 KIWL 500, rode from Nikko to Ichinoseki to raise ¥12 million for Mirai no Mori in support of their Leader in Training program.
 KIWL also raised sufficient funds to help NPO Esperanza to bring Frame Football to Japan for the first time, realizing the footballing dreams of children with cerebral palsy.
-In 2019, 42 riders completed a grueling ride on a different route, which with fringe events, has raised an all-time record ¥14.5 million for our newly chosen charity, YouMeWe NPO.
+In 2019, 42 riders completed a grueling ride on a different route, which with fringe events, raised a record ¥14.5 million for newly chosen charity, YouMeWe NPO.

-2020 was of course a very challenging year for KIWL with many 'in-person' events having to be cancelled.
-However that was not before we received the pledges of many generous corporate sponsors and due to ongoing virtual events and solo efforts throughout the year, as well as Global Giving matching, we still raised Y14.4 million.
+Due to the global pandemic, 2020 was a challenging year with many 'in-person' events being cancelled.
+However that was not before we received the pledges of many generous corporate sponsors and due to ongoing virtual events and solo efforts throughout the year, as well as Global Giving matching, we still raised ¥14.4 million.

 July 1, 2019